Non-Profit and Public Benefit

 - Organizers for America

 - Social Work Job Bank

 - U.S. PIRG (Public Interest Research Group) - job, interns and fellowships

 One of the best ways to explore careers and find job opportunities is to network with professionals.
 Below are alumni who have experience in the field and have volunteered to be a resource to you.
 Not sure how to begin networking?
 Stop by our office to get started.

-As a case manager, Shiri has interacted with a wide variety of social service agencies throughout DC, and is happy to talk with any students interested non-profit and social services work.
+As a case manager at Pathways, and in graduate work since, Shiri has been able to interact with a wide variety of social service agencies throughout DC, and is happy to talk with any students interested in non-profit and social services work or graduate school

 Lauren Weedon Hopkins graduated from Washington and Lee in 1999 with a B.A. in English and Print Journalism.
 After a successful career in the magazine industry in New York City, including the senior editor of seventeen.com, Lauren moved back to her hometown of Jacksonville, FL.
 She became active in local volunteer organizations such as the Junior League of Jacksonville and the Rotaract Club of Florida's First Coast, serving as its president.

 With a renewed focus on community service, Lauren decided to make volunteering her day job and write in her free time.
 While freelancing for Marie Claire, Shape and Every Day with Rachael Ray, she joined the staff of a local nonprofit organization which fulfills the dreams of children battling life-threatening illnesses.
 During her five years at Dreams Come True, Lauren held a variety of positions including director of development, associate director and interim executive director.

 From 2012-2015, Lauren served as director of development at the YMCA of Florida's First Coast.
 In addition to soliciting and stewarding major gifts for the organization, she played an integral role in the $21 million capital campaign to build a new Y downtown.